kfly8/Syntax-Keyword-Assert/README.md

 - **STRICT Mode**

     When STRICT mode is enabled, assert statements are checked at runtime.
+Default is enabled.
 If the assertion fails (i.e., the block returns false), the program dies with an error.
 This is particularly useful for catching errors during development or testing.

 - **Zero Runtime Cost**